Dn-Programming-Core-Management/Dn-FamiTracker/0CC-readme.txt

  - N163 wave buffer access effect
  - Instrument recorder
  - Transpose dialog
- - Expansion chip selector & ad-doc multichip NSF export
+ - Ad-doc multichip NSF export

-See also the change log for a list of various tweaks and improvements.
+See the change log for the full list of changes made in 0CC-FamiTracker.

 This program and its source code are licensed under the GNU General Public License Version 2.
 Differences to the original FamiTracker source are marked with "// // //"; those to the ASM source with ";;; ;; ;" and "; ;; ;;;".
-The current build is based on the 0.4.6 official release of FamiTracker and an unknown version of the NSF driver used in that release; 0CC-FamiTracker will continue to use this version in future updates unless there is great need for update, but its behaviour may not be identical if and when any of the features of this mod becomes part of an official FamiTracker release.

 Since version 0.3.12, the source code is no longer included within the download;
 always consult the Github page for up-to-date source code files.

+The current build is based on the version 0.4.6 release of the official FamiTracker.
+0CC-FamiTracker will be ported to newer official releases whenever their source code becomes available; features added in 0CC-FamiTracker may not have identical behaviour as respective features added to the official branch after the current base version.

 	===
 	Links